danbev/learning-iot/doc/nfc.md

 ## Near Field Communication
-This type of wireless system is unique in the wireless spectrum as it can offer zero power consumption for an application, short distance, and low data-rate.
+This type of wireless system is unique in the wireless spectrum as it can offer zero power consumption for an application.
+It also offers short distance, and low data-rate similar to BLE and Zigbee.

 NRC can be used with BlueTooth and BLE for pairing of devices.